Wayne Causey

-James Wayne Causey (born December 26, 1936) is a retired American professional baseball baseball player.
+James Wayne Causey (born December 26, 1936) is an American former professional baseball player.
 An infielder, he appeared in 1,105 games in Major League Baseball as a shortstop, second baseman and third baseman over 11 seasons for the Baltimore Orioles, Kansas City Athletics, Chicago White Sox, California Angels and Atlanta Braves between 1955 and 1968.
 He batted left-handed, threw right-handed, and was listed as 5 feet, 101/2 inches (1.8 m) tall and weighed 175 lb.